The cause is unknown but may involve an attack by the immune system against the body’s own tissues (autoimmune reaction).

 Progressive relapsing pattern: The disease progresses gradually, but progression is interrupted by sudden relapses.
 This pattern is rare.

-On average, people have about one relapse every 2 years, but frequency varies greatly.
+On average, without treatment, people have about one relapse every 2 years, but frequency varies greatly.

 Vague symptoms of demyelination in the brain sometimes begin long before the disorder is diagnosed.
 The most common early symptoms are the following: